kora-projects/kora-docs/mkdocs/docs/v2/en/guides/openapi-http-server.md

 Instead of saying "the controller defines the API," we say "the OpenAPI contract defines the API."
 From that contract, tools can generate:

-- server interfaces
+- server controllers and delegate contracts
 - request and response models
-- validation hints
+- validation annotations
 - OpenAPI documentation
 - later, HTTP clients too